United States Court of Appeals for Veterans Claims

 The United States Court of Appeals for Veterans Claims (in case citations, Vet.
 App.) is a federal court of record that was established under Article I of the United States Constitution, and is thus referred to as an Article I tribunal (court).
 The court has exclusive national jurisdiction to provide independent federal judicial oversight and review of final decisions of the Board of Veterans' Appeals.

 Overview

 The United States Court of Appeals for Veterans Claims is commonly referred to as the Veterans Court, USCAVC, or simply CAVC.
 The court was previously known as the United States Court of Veterans Appeals, but was changed to the current name by the Veterans Programs Enhancement Act on March 1, 1999 (Pub.L.
 No. 105-368).
-Opinions for the Veterans Court and other information about the Court can be found at www.uscourts.cavc.gov.

 The Veterans Court is located in Washington, D.C. but may sit anywhere in the United States.
 While the Board of Veterans' Appeals is part of the United States Department of Veterans Affairs, the Veterans Court is not a part of the VA, it is an independent federal court.
 The Veterans Court hears oral arguments and reviews final Board decisions, the record before the agency, and briefs of the parties on appeal.
 Each judge on the Court serves a 15-year term.